leotiger/lingua-forge/dev/README.md

 `composer qa` runs lint + `composer analyse` (PHPStan) + unit tests in one shot.
 If green, the plugin root is ready to push to production via SFTP / rsync.
 Nothing in `dev/` reaches the deploy target — `.distignore` excludes it.

+### Expected plugin-check noise — do not fix

+`composer plugin-check` will report **1 error and 2 warnings** related to the self-hosted auto-update path (`docs/lf-update-manifest.php` + the `Updater` class).
+These fire because Plugin Check expects updates to come from WordPress.org; Lingua Forge uses its own update channel instead.
+All three — including the error flagged against the manifest file — are permanent known false positives.
+Ignore them; do not suppress or work around them.

+Additionally, Plugin Check flags **hidden files** (`.htaccess`, `.gitignore`, `.distignore`, etc.) and **Markdown files** (`CHANGELOG.md`, `CONTRIBUTING.md`, `README.md`, etc.) as warnings.
+These files are excluded from release zips and SFTP deploys via `.distignore` — the warnings are safe to ignore.